Awards

 Collaboration

-Recognising cross-agency and/or cross-jurisdiction initiatives where organisations have collaborated to deliver superior outcomes.
+Recognising cross-agency and/or cross-jurisdiction initiatives where organisations (government, non-government, or both) have collaborated to deliver superior outcomes.

 This Award acknowledges that the complexity of contemporary challenges within Australia will be addressed in a more comprehensive way when solutions are not limited by structures and hierarchies.
 Sustained outcomes are achieved through meaningful and ongoing collaboration within and across organisations and jurisdictions.